 The Atlantide would be equipped with a water-based organic battery used to power a water turbine located within its hull.
 When the vehicle leaves the beach, it would drive like a Sea-Doo personal watercraft, but much slower to reduce energy consumption.
 While approaching the diving site, the pilot would have full control of the vehicle.

 At the dive site, the pilot would simply click the dive button on the dashboard to start the reef exploration routine.
 The Atlantide would then automatically start diving under water by using controllable ballasts tanks located fore and aft.
-The Atlantide would be able to detect reefs and would be programmed to dive slowly, keep itself levelled, and remain at a safe distance from the sea floor to reduce disturbance.
+The Atlantide would be able to detect reefs and would be programmed to dive slowly, keep itself leveled, and remain at a safe distance from the sea floor to reduce disturbance.

 The Atlantide would take its passenger on a ride next to the reef.
 It would follow a guided path underwater, and it would allow the divers to explore the surrounding area at their own pace.
-The diving information would be displayed on an oversized screen.
-The onboard computer would make sure the vehicle did not come in contact with the coral, other subs, etc.
+The diving information would be displayed on an over-sized screen.
+The on-board computer would make sure the vehicle did not come in contact with the coral, other subs, etc.

 What It’s Used For